pau-lo/Vehicle-Item-Catalog/README.md

 Then run the application:

-We are using python2 which is already specify on my path as just python:
+We are using python2 which is already specified on my path as just python:

 `python app.py`